The main page content begins here.

 Content that's not within the scope of the accessibility regulations

-We do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.
-Some of the online meeting platforms used, e.g. Zoom or MSTeams, offer automatic transcription for viewers if so needed, though.
+We do not plan to add captions and human corrected subtitles to all live video streams because live videos are exempt from meeting the accessibility regulations .
+Some of the online meeting platforms used (Zoom or MS Teams) offer automatic transcription for viewers if so needed.

 What we’re doing to improve accessibility